justinperet/xteam-exercise-2/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1:   angevin17    name 1: Vincent Angellotti
-       * GitHub username 2:       name 2:
+       * GitHub username 2:   Parks179    name 2: Parker Breene
-       * GitHub username 3:       name 3:
+       * GitHub username 3:   lobstertuxedo    name 3: India Archer
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?